BlockchainUNNBootcamp/TEAM-02-WEB3/README.md

 BUNN-DAO is a decentralized autonomous organization that aims to create a community-driven platform for funding and support social impact projects in UNN tech space. 🙌

-It is powered by Ethereum (currenty sepolia test net), Solidity, React, nextJS,
+### It is powered by Ethereum (currenty sepolia test net), Solidity, nextJS, RainbowKit, Wagmi